Find and build your dream green career with our industry-leading blog.

 This year’s Environmental Employers of the Year Awards recognized employers within Canada’s environment industry for their commitment and dedication to engaging employees – and for simply being seen as a great place to work.
 Winning organizations were selected based on the feedback of employees through ECO Canada’s engagement survey and through HR essays showcasing some of the organization’s most innovative HR strategies.

 Why is employee engagement so significant?
-As identified in a recent ECO Canada blog post, “How Your Career "Type" Affects Job Satisfaction,” for professionals, being engaged in your work is integral to career success.
+For professionals, being engaged in your work is integral to career success.
 Feeling motivated to do more than what is normally required, believing that your contribution is valued and being willing to recommend your employer are all aspects of engagement that pay big dividends in professional growth.

 From an employer’s perspective, enthusiastic and motivated employees are the ultimate enablers of innovative thinking, effective problem solving and outstanding client service.
 High engagement rates in an organization translate into enhanced productivity, reduced employee turnover, increased revenue and greater client satisfaction.

 Whether you are an employer looking to improve employee engagement, a mid career professional exploring other options, or a recent graduate seeking employment in the environment sector, understanding what good employee engagement looks like is important.